talhashah/talhashah/README.md

 ### About Me

 Technology executive with 15+ years of experience driving enterprise-scale digital transformation and cloud architecture for Fortune 500 clients.
-I specialize in AI solutions including Generative AI, Agentic AI, LLMs, and Retrieval-Augmented Generation (RAG).
+I specialize in AI solutions including Generative AI, Agentic AI, LLMs, and Retrieval-Augmented Generation.

 Currently exploring innovative ways to leverage AI for business transformation while maintaining a strong foundation in cloud architecture and solution design.